 Plant Some Fruit Trees

 If you have room, you might also want to consider planting some fruit trees.
+Growing your own food from different sources is a great thing to do.

-Fruit trees take very little effort to look after, if you’ve got bees then pollination will be super easy and fresh fruit cannot be beaten for its taste and overall appeal.
+These trees take very little effort to look after, if you’ve got bees then pollination will be super easy and fresh fruit cannot be beaten for its taste and overall appeal.

 You can also plant them to provide some nasty shady spots in your yard for picnics in the summer months too.